Officials see extremist groups, disinformation in protests

 “They had tools to break windows and tools or a strategy to distribute materials, among them,” she said.
 “The thing that we’re struck by is that it was an organized group that appeared more bent on destruction on then on protest.”

-Associated Press writers Kathleen Hennessey in Minneapolis; Michael Kunzelman in Silver Spring, Md.; Michael Biesecker in Reston, Va.; and David Klepper in Providence, Rhode Island, contributed to this report.
+Associated Press writers Kathleen Hennessey in Minneapolis; Michael Kunzelman in Silver Spring, Md.; Michael Biesecker in Reston, Va.; David Klepper in Providence, Rhode Island; and James LaPorta in Delray Beach, Fla., contributed to this report.